syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Resizing

 The [`allowResizing`](https://help.syncfusion.com/api/js/ejgrid#members:allowresizing "allowResizing") property enables the grid to set the width to columns based on resizing the grid column manually.
-This behavior is applicable for all grid columns.
-Resize the width of the columns by simply click and move the particular column header line.

 ### Resizing modes